 The appearance of natural cellulosic material such as cotton can be improved through an enzymatic treatment.
-This is known as bio wash or bio polishing.
+This is known as bio-wash or bio polishing.

-equipment from the garments
+equipment from the clothing

-During enzyme wash, certain amount of indigo dye and cellulose fibers from the surface of the fabric are removed.
+During enzyme wash, a certain amount of indigo dye and cellulose fibers from the surface of the fabric are removed.

-Size of enzyme
+Size of the enzyme